MelodYanglc/TransRectangling/README.md

 <p align="center">' the Key Lab of Opt-Electronic Technology and Intelligent Control of Ministry of Education, Lanzhou Jiaotong University</p>

-## Datasets(DIS-D)
+## Datasets(DIR-D)
 We use the DIS-D dataset to train and evaluate our method.
-Please refer to [UDls](https://github.com/nie-lang/DeepRectangling) for more details about this dataset
+Please refer to [DIR-D](https://github.com/nie-lang/DeepRectangling) for more details about this dataset

 ## Code